nvpro-samples/build_all/README.md

 * GL_NV_gpu_multicast

-# NVML Samples
+# Other APIs

 ## [nvml_enterprise_gpu_check](https://github.com/nvpro-samples/nvml_enterprise_gpu_check)

-Shows how to correctly load the NVML library for GPU information, and to robustly check using NVML's API if a GPU is an Enterprise/Quadro GPU.
+Shows how to correctly load the [NVML library for GPU information](https://developer.nvidia.com/nvidia-management-library-nvml), and to robustly check using NVML's API if a GPU is an Enterprise/Quadro GPU.
 (This works even when the GPU, such as the RTX A6000, doesn't have "Quadro" in its name.